appaquet/extsort-rs/README.md

 Exposes external sorting (i.e. on disk sorting) capability on arbitrarily sized iterator, even if the generated content of the iterator doesn't fit in memory.
 Once sorted, it returns a new sorted iterator.

 In order to remain efficient for all implementations, the crate doesn't handle serialization, but leaves that to the user.

+The sorter can optionally use [`rayon`](https://crates.io/crates/rayon) to sort the in-memory buffer.
+It is generally faster when the buffer size is big enough for parallelism to have an impact over its overhead.
 # Example
 ```rust
 extern crate extsort;